boyter/boyter.org/content/posts/2017-03-30-golang-solution-faster-equivalent-java-solution.md

 >
 > All numbers must be positive integers.

-Only one person managed to find an answer, lets call him Josh (because that&#8217;s his name), having spent a few hours writing up a solution using his favourite programming language Go.
+Only one person managed to find an answer, lets call him Josh (because that's his name), having spent a few hours writing up a solution using his favourite programming language Go.
 Come Monday morning I arrived, looked at the quiz I and became intrigued.
 Could I write a version that would outperform his.
 After all Go is a pretty performant language, but I suspected that he may have missed some easy optimisations, and if I picked something equally as fast I should be able to at least equal it.

 I took a copy of his code <https://gist.github.com/walesey/e2427c28a859c4f7bc920c9af2858492> (since modified to be much faster) with a runtime of 1 minute 40 seconds (on my laptop) started work.

 Looking at the problem itself we have a few pieces of information we can use.
-One is that we don&#8217;t ever need to calculate the 12th turn.
+One is that we don't ever need to calculate the 12th turn.
 If the game makes the 11th turn and still continues then it made 12 so that saves us some calculations.
 Another is that if any money amounts are the same we can stop the game instantlty, and more importantly not even add those to the loop.

 Given that the existing solution was written in Go it seemed insane to some that I started writing my solution at least initally in Python.
 This however is not as crazy as it seems.
 Python being higly malleable allow some rapid iteration, trying out a few things before moving over to another language.